Top 7 early eCommerce trends of 2021

 ‘Fashion as a service is currently only available for higher-end brands and retailers, who have customers that can afford a monthly subscription and enjoy the luxury of having clothes chosen for them.
 However, we expect to see retailers offer this model in a more cost-effective approach – such as a quarterly box of men’s shirts, or a monthly fresh set of ladies tights.

-This trend really plays on consumers who are looking for ease and convenience, and usually have a spare chunk of change to pay for it.
-Here is an article from Business of Fashion, published in 2016, explaining the early adoption of the trend.
+This trend really plays on consumers who are looking for ease and convenience, and usually have a spare chunk of change to pay for it. https://www.businessoffashion.com/articles/news-analysis/can-subscription-services-work-for-fashion/, published in 2016, explaining the early adoption of the trend.

 5. Integrated Chat – WhatsApp, FB Messenger, WeChat